 New Forest Biodiversity Forum - Projects

-The New Forest Biodiversity Forum is currently supporting the New Forest Raptor Monitoring Programme and a portfolio of species studies funded through the Small Grant Scheme.
-Further details on these projects are provided below - information on new funded projects will follow once funding agreements are in place.
+The New Forest Biodiversity Forum is currently supporting the New Forest Raptor Monitoring Programme (click here for details) and a portfolio of species and volunteer engagement projects funded through the Small Grant Scheme as listed below.

 Hampshire Fungus Recording Group (HFRG) - DNA analysis